Proud Warrior Race Guy: Humanity as a whole has to be this just to survive by the point the story begins proper.

 Genius Bruiser: Performs well-coordinated teamwork with Otachi using his partner as bait to set up an ambush, shuts down Striker Eureka just when it's putting itself in a position of vulnerability to use a genuinely dangerous weapon, and is the only Kaiju in the film to use tools.

-It Can Think: While not as clever as Otachi, Leatherback is still intelligent enough to use tools, such as a crane for a club.
+It Can Think: A cunning and resourceful kaiju like its partner Otachi, Leatherback is intelligent enough to use tools, such as a crane for a club.
 He even lumbers cautiously around the disabled Striker Eureka, clearly thinking it is using the same Kaiju tactic of faking death.

 Kevlard: Gipsy Danger has to shoot him nearly a dozen times to make him go down.
 The individual shots do damage, just not enough to get through his bulk until the damage builds up.